|

 holding her newborn baby can anticipate the heartache of a

 wayward child.
 Yet these things happen.
+My goal was

 to have a happy home and Christian marriage, but within the